IBM-Blockchain/ansible-collection/docs/source/tasks/addadmincert.rst

 * Set ``organization_msp_id`` to the MSP ID of the organization.
 * Set ``organization_old_admin_identity`` to the path of a JSON identity file containing the identity of the old or current organization administrator.
 * Set ``organization_new_admin_identity`` to the path of a JSON identity file containing the identity of the new organization administrator.
 * Set ``channel_names`` to an array of channel names that need to be updated.
+Do not include the system channel name in this value.

-The final set of values must only be set if the organization being updated is a member of the ordering service consortium:
+The final set of values must only be set if the organization being updated is a member of the ordering service consortium, but is not an administrator of the ordering service:

 * Set ``ordering_service_admin_identity`` to the path to a JSON identity file containing the identity of an ordering service administrator.
 * Set ``ordering_service_admin_msp_id`` to the MSP ID of the ordering service administrator.